 Friends & family

 - Lucas’s wife, Elaine, has served on the Macon City Council with just one four-year interruption since 1983.
-She was elected in September 2013 to the consolidated Macon-Bibb County Commission and will take office in January 2014.
+She was elected in September 2013 to a seat on the consolidated Macon-Bibb County Commission.

 - 1998: $17,520

 - 2003-04: $51,000

 - 2007-08: $23,000